twit96/PharaohsPhury_Phaser3/assets/sources.md

  - File Name: 'dyingSound_2.1'
  - Used in: 'level.js'

-#### Explosion
- - Source: This asset was given to us by Jason Harron as part of his [Making games in Phaser 3 Tutorial](https://www.youtube.com/watch?v=j3ni3pMH5JY&feature=youtu.be) at the beginning of the semester.
- - File Name: 'explosion'
- - Used in: 'level.js'

 #### Melee Attack Swoosh
   - Source:
   - File Name: 'MeleeAttack'
   - Used in: 'mummy.js'

+#### The following sound effect assets were provided to us by Jason Harron as part of his [Making games in Phaser 3 Tutorial](https://www.youtube.com/watch?v=j3ni3pMH5JY&feature=youtu.be) at the beginning of our Game Development class:

+##### Explosion
+ - File Name: 'explosion'
+ - Used in: 'level.js'

+#### Level Picker Button Pops
+ - File Name: 'buttonPops'
+ - Used in: 'levelPicker.js'

+#### Mummy Beam
+ - File Name: 'beam'
+ - Used in: 'mummy.js'

 #### Pick Up Item
-- Source: This asset was given to us by Jason Harron as part of his [Making games in Phaser 3 Tutorial](https://www.youtube.com/watch?v=j3ni3pMH5JY&feature=youtu.be) at the beginning of the semester.
  - File Name: 'pickup'
  - Used in: level.js

 # Tilesets
 Location: '../assets/tilesets/'